How to Build a Prediction Market Platform Like Polymarket

 Core Development Cost Ranges

-• Frontend dApp development: $25,000 – $70,000 for a polished, mobile-responsive trading interface with real-time data feeds.
+• Frontend dApp development: $25,000 – $70,000 for a polished, mobile-responsive trading interface with real-time data feeds and portfolio tracking.

 • Oracle integration and configuration: $5,000 – $15,000 including fallback resolution system development and failure-mode testing.

-• Backend infrastructure (APIs, indexers, monitoring): $10,000 – $30,000 for production-grade supporting systems.
+• Backend infrastructure (APIs, indexers, monitoring): $10,000 – $30,000 for production-grade supporting systems and real-time data pipelines.

-• UI/UX design: $10,000 – $25,000 for professional product design, user research, and usability testing.
+• UI/UX design: $10,000 – $25,000 for professional product design, user research, and usability testing across desktop and mobile.

 Ongoing Operational Costs

 Development costs are largely one-time, but operational expenses continue after launch.
-Gas sponsorship programmes, oracle subscription fees, server infrastructure, and security monitoring tools typically cost $5,000 to $15,000 per month for a mid-scale platform at meaningful trading volume.
+Gas sponsorship programmes, oracle subscription fees, server infrastructure, and security monitoring tools typically cost $5,000 to $15,000 per month for a mid-scale platform operating at meaningful trading volume.

 Additionally, budget for post-launch smart contract upgrades and regular security reviews.
-The blockchain threat landscape evolves constantly, and platforms that neglect ongoing maintenance become targets.
+The blockchain threat landscape evolves constantly, and platforms that neglect ongoing maintenance become attractive targets.
 Explore our smart contract development services to understand the full scope of what professional development entails at each stage.

 Total Investment Summary